-NRIC/Passport No.
+Name NRIC/Passport No. Proportion of Shareholdings

-Proportion of Shareholdings
+No. of Shares %

-No. of Shares
+Address

-or failing the person, or either or both of the persons, referred to above, the Chairman of the Meeting as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Meeting of the Company ("AGM") to be held by way of electronic means on Thursday, 27 October 2022 at 9.30 a.m. and at any adjournment thereof.
-I/We direct my/our proxy/proxies to vote for or against the Resolutions proposed at the AGM as indicated hereunder.
-If no specific direction as to voting is given or in the event of any other matter arising at the AGM and at any adjournment thereof, the appointment of the proxy/proxies or the Chairman of the Meeting as proxy for that resolution will be treated as invalid.
+or failing the person, or either or both of the persons, referred to above, the Chairman of the Meeting as my/our proxy/ proxies to vote for me/us on my/our behalf at the Annual General Meeting of the Company ("AGM") to be held at Hotel Royal, Royal Room 1, Level 3, 36 Newton Rd, Singapore 307964 on Monday, 30 October 2023 at 9:30 a.m. and at any adjournment thereof.
+I/We direct my/our proxy/proxies to vote for, against or abstain the Resolutions proposed at the AGM as indicated hereunder.
+If no specific direction as to voting is given or in the event of any other matter arising at the AGM and at any adjournment thereof, the proxy/proxies will vote or abstain from voting at his/their discretion.
+In appointing the Chairman of the Meeting as proxy, Shareholders (whether individuals or corporates) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid.
+The authority herein includes the right to demand or to join in demanding a poll and to vote on a poll.

-(Please indicate your vote "For" or "Against" with a tick [ $\sqrt{}$ ] within the box provided.)
+(Please indicate your vote "For" or "Against" with a tick [$\sqrt{}$] within the box provided.)